-- 20 per cent of Council-owned toilets are open to public. - 40 per cent public toilets within and in adjacent to the City of Monash are provided by Council. - The majority of public toilets in Council-owned public buildings do not have direct external access.
-Their time open to public is therefore restricted by the opening hours of the buildings. - The capacity, cleaning regime and supplementary facilities provided at public toilets in similar settings across the municipality are not consistent. - Public toilet provision ratio to population is highly uneven across the municipality.
+- 20 per cent of Council-owned toilets are open to the public. - 40 per cent public toilets within and in adjacent to the City of Monash are provided by Council. - The majority of public toilets in Council-owned public buildings do not have direct external access.
+The time these facilities are open to the public is restricted by the opening hours of the buildings. - The capacity, cleaning regime and supplementary facilities provided at public toilets in similar settings across the municipality are not consistent. - Public toilet provision ratio to population is highly uneven across the municipality.